 Then I package them in candy boxes to give as gifts.

 You can coat your chocolate truffles in lots of different toppings.
-For some variety you could roll these salted caramel truffles in cocoa powder, chopped nuts, shaved chocolate, sprinkles, or melted chocolate.
+For some variety, you could roll these salted caramel truffles in cocoa powder, chopped nuts, shaved chocolate, sprinkles, or melted chocolate.

 I used some Valentine’s Day sprinkles, that had chocolate jimmies mixed with red, white, and pink heart sprinkles to coat some of my truffles.
-Others will rolled in toffee bits and others in a combination of both.
+Others were rolled in toffee bits and others in a combination of both.

 - 1/2 - 3/4 cup salted caramel ice cream*